ojitha/ojitha.github.io/_posts/2025-10-08-llm_ontology_evals.md

   - Property constraint verification (e.g., `toppings` linked via the `hasTopping` property).
   - Logical consistency and completeness (e.g., all required components present).
 - **Output:** Reasoning results indicating consistency, inferred classifications, and detected violations.

+**Reasoning and Constraint Validation:** Apply OWL reasoners and SHACL constraints to check semantic consistency, class membership, and adherence to domain restrictions.

+- Use OWL reasoners (e.g., HermiT, Pellet) to infer class membership and check logical consistency of the instance data.
+- Apply SHACL shapes derived from ontology restrictions to enforce closed-world constraints such as exact cardinalities and disallowed toppings.
+- Execute SPARQL queries to detect specific violations, such as the presence of meat toppings on a vegetarian pizza.

 ### 3.4 Eval Metric Formulation